dirksm/vagrant-lamp-stack/README.md

 * sets the pre-chosen password for MySQL and PHPMyAdmin
 * activates mod_rewrite and add AllowOverride All to the vhost settings
 * fixes the missing mcrypt error in phpmyadmin
+* adds the Oracle8 JVM
+* installs and runs Tomcat7

 ## Example
 * Clone this project to your workspace.